 BEACHES ON FLORIDA'S GULF COAST

-Sunshine State beaches along the Gulf of Mexico feature peaceful waters, white quartz sands, and off-the-beaten path destinations for lovers of natural landscapes.
+Sunshine State beaches along the Gulf of America feature peaceful waters, white quartz sands, and off-the-beaten path destinations for lovers of natural landscapes.

-While each of the hundreds of beaches around the state carries its own beauty and intrigue, there’s just something special about those along the Gulf of Mexico.
+While each of the hundreds of beaches around the state carries its own beauty and intrigue, there’s just something special about those along the Gulf of America.

 Aside from the stunningly gorgeous sunsets, the best Gulf Coast beaches are said to have the softest sand, the clearest waters, the most fun nature trails and the best fishing.